BishalBhati/Hospital-Management-System/README.md

 - Mobile app support for patient records

 ## License
-This project is open-source.
-Feel free to contribute and improve it.
+This project is Owned By ©Bishal Bhati